kamranmuazzam/uloom/documents/surgery/general principles/sections/operative_surgery.typ

   - Bladder: Laparoscopic cystolithotomy.
   - Prostate: Laparoscopic prostatectomy.

-= General Principles of Surgery: Incision, Excision & Closure
+= Incision, Excision & Closure

 == Incision
 *Definition*#shomiron: Breach of continuity of skin or mucous membrane by a sharp knife for surgical means is called incision.